-Since 2011 the Aruba data centers have been operating exclusively on renewable energy sources with certified guarantee of origin (GO certification).
-When we design a data center, from the outset, as well as considering how to guarantee maximum reliability, security and performance, we also think about how to achieve maximum efficiency and energy savings.
-As well as protecting the environment, this enables us to offer our customers services at highly competitive prices.
+Since 2011, Aruba data centers have been powered exclusively by energy from renewable sources taken from the grid with certified guarantee of origin (GO certification).
+When we design a data center, from the outset, as well as considering how to guarantee maximum reliability, security and performance, we also think about how to achieve maximum efficiency and energy saving.

 Aruba puts back renewable energy from hydroelectric and photovoltaic sources to the national grid.